TayHobbs/S3D/README.rst

 it a prefix or a list of files to ignore.
 It takes your aws access key, aws secret key, the name of the bucket to delete from, the prefix of the directory to delete from, and a list of files to ignore.

-if you pass both a list of files to ignore and a prefix, the prefix will be appended to all the files to ignore, otherwise these files will not be ignored and deleted anyway.
-So if you want to ignore :code:`important_file.txt` in the :code:`stuff/` prefix but wish to delete everything else in the :code:`stuff/` prefix, simply pass :code:`-d stuff -i important_file.txt` to the command.
-The file to ignore will become :code:`stuff/important_file.txt`.

 Example usage of s3delete: